 The potential use cases for BI extend beyond the typical business performance metrics of improved sales and reduced costs.

 Tableau and software review site G2 also offer concrete examples of how organizations might put business intelligence tools to use:

 - A co-op organization could use BI to keep track of member acquisition and retention.

 - BI tools could automatically generate sales and delivery reports from CRM data.

 - A sales team could use BI to create a dashboard showing where each rep’s prospects are on the sales pipeline.

 Business intelligence vs. business analytics

-Business intelligence is descriptive, telling you what’s happening now and what happened in the past to get us to that state.
-Business analytics, on the other hand, is an umbrella term for data analysis techniques that are predictive — that is, they can tell you what’s going to happen in the future — and prescriptive — that is, they can tell you what you should be doing to create better outcomes?).
+Business intelligence is descriptive, telling you what’s happening now and what happened in the past to get your organization to that state: Where are sales prospects in the pipeline today?
+How many members have we lost or gained this month?
+Business analytics, on the other hand, is predictive (what’s going to happen in the future?) and prescriptive (what should the organization be doing to create better outcomes?).

 A variety of different types of tools fall under the business intelligence umbrella.
 The software selection service SelectHub breaks down some of the most important categories and features: